 Hostels, Messes, and Academic Blocks

-The campus will be locked down at 9 pm before which all hostel residents will have to return to their blocks, while day scholars will have to leave campus.
-The seating arrangement in the messes has been changed.
-Most of the tables have been removed, while chairs are re-arranged so that social distancing can be maximised.
-There will be markers placed on the floor for students to queue up for their food safely.
-All the messes will be open and are currently being sanitised.
-Thermal scanning and sanitisation will be conducted at regular points in the hostels, messes, and academic blocks.
+The campus will be locked down at 9:30 PM, before which all hostel residents will have to return to their blocks, while day scholars will have to leave campus.
+The KC gates will close at 9 PM, while the main gates remain open till 9:30 PM.
+The seating arrangement in the messes has been changed to maximise social distancing.
+All the messes will be open.
+Thermal scanning and sanitisation will be conducted at regular points in the hostels and academic blocks.